How might Google decide upon Who Creates Authoritative Content?

 If people aren’t paying much attention to authorship badges when they are searching and are logged out of Google Plus, showing those badges doesn’t make sense.
 If Google re-ranks a search result by boosting its ranking because it thinks the author is authoritative for a particular query, Google doesn’t need to display an author photo.
 Google doesn’t annotate pages in search results with things like PageRank numbers, even though Lawrence Page did show off PageRank annotations in the first provisional patent for PageRank.

 If Google were to tip its hat in some way to show that it was ranking a page higher because it believes that page and its author is authoritative for a topic, that knowledge might potentially be abused by people attempting to manipulate search results.
-If Google determines that you are authoritative for a query, it may not let you know.
+If Google determines that you have created Authoritative Content for a query, it may not let you know.
 It might hide that decision.
 I would if I were Google.